momenkamal221/social-proof-section-master/README.md

 - building grid layouts

 ## my latest challenges
-If you did not give a feedback on one of my latest challenges, please 🙏 I will be glad to see it ❤.
+If you did not give feedback on one of my latest challenges, please feel free to give feedback 🙏, I will be glad to see it ❤.
 - [NFT preview card component](https://www.frontendmentor.io/solutions/nftpreviewcardcomponentmain-zklypwzp2)
 - [Profile card component](https://www.frontendmentor.io/solutions/profile-card-component-rS34eclxk)